apivideo/api.video-api-client-generator/templates/documentation/live-streaming/create-a-live-stream.md

 {% endcapture %}
 {% include "_partials/code-tabs.md" samples: samples %}

-## Retrieve your API key

-You'll need your API key to get started.
-You can sign up for one here: [Get your api.video API key!](https://dashboard.api.video/register).
-Then do the following:

-1. Log in to the api.video dashboard.
-2. From the list of choices on the left, make sure you are on **API Keys**
-3. You will always be able to choose to use your Sandbox API key.
-If you want to use the Production API key instead, enter your credit card information.
-4. Grab the key you want, and you're ready to get started!
+## Create an account

+Before you can start streaming, you need to [create an api.video account](https://dashboard.api.video/register).

+Once you are logged in to the Dashboard, select the environment of your choice (sandbox or production) and copy your API key.

 ## Create a live stream container